Motu M4 review

 -L, the show threads switch, is usually needed to see the RT priorities).
 I am also using rncbc's rtirq script, but I have no idea whether it has any effect without the RT kernel.

 In any case, with the above set up, after starting JACK and renicing it to -10, I get realtime audio with low latencies.
 I try to test all setups for XRuns before actually using them.
 Take for example the setup I got the 96000 Hz low-latency result with.
 I left it running overnight, with mhWaveEdit listening to inputs, and an ALSA/JACK bridge routing music from a media player to the outputs.
 In a real recording situation the loads might be very different, but at least there was some data moving.

 I've tested these three JACK setups and they work very nicely:

-At the moment I'm also possibly experiencing USB port going to sleep after some time, but the
+2020-03-31 note: At first I thought my USB port was going to sleep after some time, but the

 How does it sound?

 I haven't noticed any great difference with my loudspeakers compared to all my previous Hi-Fi setups.
 I guess that means the sound is very transparent and neutral, as is expected from the measurement results.
 I probably will appreciate the absence of noise more when I have time to upgrade my temporary power amplifier, as it's now hissing a bit even if it otherwise sounds really nice.

 The headphone output is very different to what I'm used to, though.
 I've been playing electric drums for a few months now, and I was accustomed to how they sounded.
 I played with the KZ ZST Colorful earbuds.
 As the headphone amplifier I used the CME Matrix X, a device with very good specifications.
 Both my AKG K701 and KZ ZST sounded very nice from the CME.